-Architecture Refinement: The architecture refinement process consists of successive model refinements and verification, as suggested in the design flow from Figure 5.
+1) Architecture Refinement: The architecture refinement process consists of successive model refinements and verification, as suggested in the design flow from Figure 3.
 It starts with identifying the operation modes (1) and threads (2) of the system, being followed by the mapping of functions to threads (3).
 Afterwards the designer can make the connections among the threads (4) and associate an execution mode to each thread (5).
+The reminder of this section details these steps and presents its application on the AP system.

-Fig. 5.
+Fig. 3.
 Refined steps from Architecture Refinement

 We suggest organizing the functionalities of the system using different operation modes.
-This can be seen as a kind of temporal decomposition from the set of available functions.
-Therefore it is necessary to identify how many different operation modes the system should have.
-These modes can be used to guide the modeling of the distinct AADL processes that will be used to decompose the system in subparts.
-In our case study, the sub-functions of the first decomposition are more or less analogous to the operation modes.
-Figure 6 shows the automaton in charge of representing the AP system behavior.
+This can be seen as a kind of temporal decomposition of the set of available functions.
+Therefore it is necessary to identify how many different modes the system should have.
+These modes can be used to guide the modeling of the distinct AADL processes that will be used to decompose the system in sub-parts.
+In our case study, the subfunctions of the first decomposition are more or less analogous to the operation modes.